 delay for 20 ms

-Or, the following code uses SysTick to get more accurate time interval:
+The following code may use SysTick to get a more accurate time interval:

 get the SysTick value to time1

-loop until ( time1 - SysTick) greater then or equal to 20 ms
+loop until ( time1 - SysTick) greater than or equal to 20 ms